Kotagiri, India

 What does a strong candidate for the Fellowship to Keystone look like?

 This Fellowship is ideal for independent, self-motivated, and patient individuals capable of creatively responding to challenging conditions.
-It is a unique opportunity to spend two years working at leading Indian NGO and social enterprise.
+It is a unique opportunity to spend two years working at a leading Indian NGO and social enterprise.
 The Fellows work in a small, fairly remote town and must be open-minded and respectful of local norms and customs.

 This Fellowship is open to candidates from any major or academic background.
 Shansi looks for people who are passionate about intercultural learning and sharing, and who are flexible in unexpected situations.
 The path from a Fellowship in India can be varied, with recent India Fellows pursuing medical degrees, graduate education in International Relations, and careers in international development.